Spanish league moves closer to holding regular-season game in US, between Villarreal and Barcelona

-MADRID (AP) — The Spanish league is closer to playing a regular-season game in the United States.
+MADRID (AP) — The Spanish league is closer to playing its first-ever regular-season game in the United States.

 The Spanish soccer federation on Monday approved a request for the match between Villarreal and Barcelona to be played in Miami on Dec.
 20.